desi-ivanova/starter-academic/content/post/boed-bf/index.md

 <!-- # Coming Soon :-) -->
 BayesFlow is a Python library implementing amortized Bayesin inference workflows.
 It's based on Keras, which now supports TensorFlow, Jax and PyTorch as backends.

-In this [short tutorial](https://github.com/bayesflow-org/bayesflow/blob/dev/examples/michaelis_menten_BED_tutorial.ipynb), I show how to find optimal designs for a Michaelis-Menten system model.
+[In this short, self-contained tutorial](https://github.com/bayesflow-org/bayesflow/blob/dev/examples/michaelis_menten_BED_tutorial.ipynb), I show how to find optimal designs for a Michaelis-Menten model.